 We highly recommend that you do the Diamond Hill walk.
 Considered by many to be one of the best hikes in the country, Diamond Hill stands at 445m high overlooking the small village of Letterfack.
 It takes takes approximately 2.5 to 3 hours to reach the summit and offers some pretty spectacular island, ocean and mountain views.

 Kylemore Abbey and Victorian Walled Gardens

-Kylemore Abbey, one of the most popular attractions in Galway, dates all the way back to 1867, when it was originally built as a castle by Mitchell Henry as a gift for his wife.
+Kylemore Abbey, one of the most popular thing to do in Connemara, dates all the way back to 1867, when it was originally built as a castle by Mitchell Henry as a gift for his wife.
 It then became home to the Irish Benedictine nuns who transformed it into an abbey in 1920.
 There is so many stories to be heard during your visit as the history of the abbey is one rich of tragedy, romance, education and spirituality.

 A visit to Kylemore Abbey is one of the best days out you could have in Connemara, with the 1,000-acre estate consisting of a beautiful 6-acre Victorian Walled Garden, the fascinating 14th century Neo-Gothic church and stunning woodland and lakeshore walks.